-• Replacement of glass window panes with a shatterproof or break resistant material for participants with behavioral issues as noted in the participant's service plan.
+• Replacement of glass window panes with a shatterproof or break resistant material for participants with behavioral issues as noted in the participant's service plan;

-- Slip resistant flooring. - Kitchen counter, major appliance, sink and other cabinet modifications. - Modifications to existing bathrooms for bathing, showering, toileting and personal care needs.
+• Slip resistant flooring.

-• Bedroom modifications of bed, wardrobe, desks, shelving, and dressers.
+- Kitchen counter, major appliance, sink and other cabinet modifications. - Modifications to existing bathrooms for bathing, showering, toileting and personal care needs. - Bedroom modifications of bed, wardrobe, desks, shelving, and dressers. - Workroom modifications to desks and other working areas.